Gerry Bertier: Paralympics

-Death
+Second car crash and death

 On March 20, 1981, Bertier was critically injured in a car crash while returning home from a business trip.
 Driving alone, his southbound 1980 Oldsmobile collided with a northbound car that crossed over the center line on Route 20 in Charlottesville, Virginia.
 Bertier died afterwards from his injuries in the University of Virginia hospital.
 A man from Schuyler, Virginia, was charged with manslaughter and driving under the influence of alcohol in connection with the accident.

+Honors and memorials

-Portrayal in Remember the Titans
+Remember the Titans

-Bertier was portrayed in the Disney film Remember the Titans by actor Ryan Hurst.
-While some elements of the film have a historical basis, there are certain aspects of Bertier's portrayal that are not completely factual.
+In 2000, Bertier was portrayed in the Disney film Remember the Titans by actor Ryan Hurst.
+While some elements of the film have a historical basis, certain aspects of Bertier's portrayal are not completely factual.
 The crash that left him paralyzed happened after the State Championship game, on the night of a banquet celebrating the team's success, rather than a few days before the final game.
-The name of Bertier's girlfriend and Bertier and Campbell's relationship, for example, were misrepresented.
+The name of Bertier's girlfriend, and Bertier and Campbell's relationship, were misrepresented.
 Bertier's on-the-field portrayal in the film, however, is almost entirely correct.
 As the team's defensive captain, Bertier was a dominating force on the linebacking corps and received All-American honors following the team's championship season.
-Although heralded as an exceptional leader on and off the football field, Bertier's duties never included cutting fellow players from the team as he was shown doing in the film.
+Although heralded as an exceptional leader on and off the football field, Bertier's duties never included cutting fellow players from the team as he was shown doing in the film, as there was no player such as Ray on the real life team.

 Bertier #42 Foundation

 After becoming paralyzed, Bertier became very active in assisting other survivors of spinal cord injuries.
 Bertier frequented the spinal cord injury wards of local hospitals to help them with their acceptance of the injury and eventually their rehabilitation.
 After Bertier died in 1981, his sister, Becky Britt, decided to continue his legacy.
-In 2006, she created the " Bertier #42 Foundation", to build upon Bertier's tradition of helping survivors of spinal cord injuries.
-The foundation is dedicated to raising money for the research of spinal cord injuries and works with the Virginia Commonwealth University to host annual fundraising golf tournaments.
+In 2006, she created the "Bertier #42 Foundation", to build upon Bertier's tradition of helping survivors of spinal cord injuries.
+The foundation is dedicated to raising money for the research of spinal cord injuries and works with Virginia Commonwealth University to host annual fundraising golf tournaments.
 These tournaments draw the support of many Virginia residents, including several members of the 1971 T.C.
 Williams championship team.
 The second annual tournament was held September 29, 2007, at the Cannon Ridge Golf Club of Fredericksburg, Virginia.
 Proceeds were donated to the Spinal Cord Injury Rehabilitation and Research Center of the Virginia Commonwealth University Health System (VCUHS).
-The 2007 tournament raised approximately $20,000 for donation to the VCUHS.
+The 2007 tournament raised approximately $20,000 for donations to the VCUHS.